 9. Deployments are a laborious and multi-step operation: Customers cannot deploy all the metadata types in one shot.
 They cannot merge code changes from various developers together into one deployment unit.
 They cannot use the same deployment units to deploy across multiple orgs across the delivery chain.

 Using manifest-driven deployments, Flosum allows you to quickly generate deployment plans.
+For instance, Flosum partnered Australian Post, to reduce the deployment time.
+Flosum implemented their component packaging system and reduced packing time from 20-30 hours to 6 hours.
 The deployment plan can be created automatically from various developer activities to generate application-centric, manifest-driven deployment.
 The manifest can be created collaboratively by various developers from various different sources.
 This leads to reusable and repeatable processes to simplify and streamline application releases.